-Essentially if an employer offers a $250 per month benefit, across all employees the average benefit used might only be $125 per month.
+Essentially if an employer offers a $250 per month benefit, across all employees, the average benefit used might only be $125 per month.
 Since the funds aren’t paid until an expense has been incurred and thus needs to be reimbursed, the employer avoids spending the full $250 until it needs to.
 If the month only averages a spend of $125 per employee, the employer just avoided spending the other $125 and doesn’t have to pay out that money to anyone.

-On the other hand if the employer were giving the employee $250 per month into an HSA to cover some of their costs that is money that isn’t returned.
-It goes to the employee every month and if they leave the company they can take the funds with them.
+On the other hand, if the employer were giving the employee $250 per month into an HSA to cover some of their costs, that is money that isn’t returned.
+It goes to the employee every month, and if they leave the company, they can take the funds with them.

 How Do HRAs Benefit Employees?

 Again, it is all about the bottom line.
-Some employers that previously couldn’t afford to offer health insurance or might only be able to offer catastrophic coverage can significantly reduce their costs enough to open up options for full insurance to their employees.
+Some employers that previously couldn’t afford to offer health insurance or might only be able to provide catastrophic coverage can significantly reduce their costs enough to open up options for full insurance to their employees.

-Some HRA plans allow the employee to use the funds for their insurance premiums which can mean they end up with 100% coverage for zero up front cost.
+Some HRA plans allow the employee to use the funds for their insurance premiums, which can mean they end up with 100% coverage for zero upfront cost.
 (They might have additional cost to add dependents or until they hit a deductible; it depends on how the employer has the plan set up.)

 Are HRAs Tax-Deductible?

-However, for the employer the money spent on HRA reimbursements is just like any other business expense that can lower tax costs.
+However, for the employer, the money spent on HRA reimbursements is just like any other business expense that can lower tax costs.